markusgiesen/altair/content/05-blog/feed/blogfeed.md

-﻿Title: Blog Feed
+Title: Blog feed

 ----

-Description: The latest updates from the blog
+Description: The latest updates from the Altair blog